djangopackages/djangopackages/README.rst

 The Site
 --------

-The most current example is live and functional at https://www.djangopackages.com.
+The site is live and functional at https://www.djangopackages.com.

-The http://opencomparison.org project also supports projects such as plone.opencomparison.org and pyramid.opencomparison.org.

 The Documentation
 -----------------